scholarshipcoin/scholarshipcoin/doc/README.md

 - [Benchmarking](benchmarking.md)

 ### Resources
-* Discuss on the [ScholarshipcoinTalk](https://scholarshipcointalk.io/) forums.
+* Discuss on the [ScholarshipTalk](https://scholarshiptalk.io/) forums.
-* Discuss general Scholarshipcoin development on #scholarshipcoin-dev on Freenode.
-If you don't have an IRC client use [webchat here](http://webchat.freenode.net/?channels=scholarshipcoin-dev).
+* Discuss general Scholarship development on #scholarship-dev on Freenode.
+If you don't have an IRC client use [webchat here](http://webchat.freenode.net/?channels=scholarship-dev).

 ### Miscellaneous
 - [Assets Attribution](assets-attribution.md)